JDBC TUTORIAL

 When the application closes the connection by calling the Connection.close() method, a ConnectionEvent is generated and is passed to the cache module.
 The cache module returns the PooledConnection object to the cache to be reused.
 The application does not have access to the PooledConnection.close() method.
 Only the connection pooling module, as part of its clean-up activity, issues the PooledConnection.close() method to actually close the physical connection.

-This section provides examples on how to create pooled and non-pooled DataSource objects for DataDirect Connect for JDBC and DataDirect SequeLink for JDBC, and register them to a JNDI naming service.
+This section provides examples on how to create pooled and non-pooled DataSource objects for DataDirect for JDBC drivers and register them to a JNDI naming service

 Creating a DataDirect Data Source Object

-This example shows how to create a DataDirect Connect for JDBC DataSource object and register it to a JNDI naming service.
-The DataSource class provided by the DataDirect Connect for JDBC drivers is database-dependent.
-In the following example we use Oracle, so the DataSource class is com.ddtek.jdbcx.oracle.OracleDataSource.
+This example shows how to create a DataDirect for JDBC drivers DataSource object and register it to a JNDI naming service.
+The DataSource class provided by the DataDirect for JDBC drivers is database-dependent.
+In the following example, we use Oracle, so the DataSource class is com.ddtek.jdbcx.oracle.OracleDataSource.

 If you want the client application to use: